 ECES has a Management Board and a Management Unit with the Board supervising and setting the strategy and goals of the Management Unit.
 Fabio Bargiacchi has been the member of the Management Board also entrusted with the responsibility of Executive Director of the Management Unit at ECES HQ.

-The Executive Director is supported in his tasks by the Quality Support Management Cell, the Coordination, External Relations and Communications Cell and three sections, namely:
+The Executive Director is supported in his tasks by the Quality Support Management Cell, the Coordination, External Relations and Communications Cell and two sections, namely:

 - Administration and Finance, headed by Jose Lambiza,

-Click here to see the full organigramme and bios of ECES Management Board, Management Unit members and all ECES associates collaborating within the context of projects.
+Click here to see the full organigramme and bios of ECES Management Board, Management Unit members, the Strategic and Advisory Committee and all ECES associates collaborating within the context of projects.